EvaJF/AdvisIL/README.md

 ### 1. Get the datasets

+In our article we consider nine datasets.
+Six of them are sampled from ImageNet-21k.
+The others are Food101, Google Landmarks (v2) and iNaturalist (v2018).

 __a) ImageNet subsets__

-We consider six datasets which are sampled from the full ImageNet-21k database.
-The three datasets are thematic, and were obtained by sampling leaf ImageNet classes which belong to the “food”, “fauna”, and “flora” sub-hierarchies, respectively.
+We used six datasets sampled from ImageNet-21k database.
+Three of them are thematic, and were obtained by sampling leaf classes from ImageNet belonging to the “food”, “fauna”, and “flora” sub-hierarchies, respectively.
 The three other datasets were obtained by randomly sampling classes from ImageNet.
 Each dataset contains 100 classes, with 340 images per class for training, and 60 images for testing.
 Each sampled class is only used in one dataset.

 **Prerequisite** : access to [ImageNet-21K full database](https://www.image-net.org/).

-For each ImageNet subset, run the following commands to (1) get the images in a dedicated folder, and (2) compute the mean and standard deviation of the colour channels.
+For each ImageNet subset, run the following commands to (1) get the images in a dedicated folder, and for sanity check (2) compute the mean and standard deviation of the colour channels.

-* RANDOM0 subset

-> python AdvisIL/imagenet/build_datasets/imagenet_random_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_random_subsetter0.cf

-> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_random_0/train.lst

-* RANDOM1 subset

-> python AdvisIL/imagenet/build_datasets/imagenet_random_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_random_subsetter1.cf

-> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_random_1/train.lst

-* RANDOM2 subset
+* RANDOM0, RANDOM1 and RANDOM2 subsets

-> python AdvisIL/imagenet/build_datasets/imagenet_random_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_random_subsetter2.cf
+> python AdvisIL/imagenet/build_datasets/imagenet_random_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_random_subsetter<0|1|2>.cf

-> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_random_2/train.lst

-* FLORA subset

-> python AdvisIL/imagenet/build_datasets/imagenet_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_subsetter_flora.cf

-> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_flora/train.lst

-* FAUNA subset

-> python AdvisIL/imagenet/build_datasets/imagenet_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_subsetter_fauna.cf

-> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_fauna/train.lst & wait
+> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_random_<0|1|2>/train.lst

-* FOOD subset
+* FLORA, FAUNA and FOOD subsets

-> python AdvisIL/imagenet/build_datasets/imagenet_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_subsetter_food.cf
+> python AdvisIL/imagenet/build_datasets/imagenet_subsetter.py AdvisIL/imagenet/build_datasets/imagenet_subsetter_<fauna|flora|food>.cf

-> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_food/train.lst
+> python /home/users/efeillet/images_list_files/compute_dataset_mean_from_images_list.py /home/users/efeillet/images_list_files/train100/imagenet_<fauna|flora|food>/train.lst

-__Sanity check__
+NB : __Sanity check__ .
 You must obtain the same mean and standard deviation values as in [`datasets_mean_std.txt`](./images_list_files/datasets_mean_std.txt) .

 *Optional* : To create your own ImageNet subset, see the dedicated [tutorial](./imagenet/tutorial.md).